swiftlang/swift-package-manager/Documentation/Registry.md

 containing additional information about the release.
 A client SHOULD set a `Content-Type` header with the value `application/json` and a `Content-Length` header with the size of the JSON document in bytes.
-The package release metadata MUST be based on the [JSON schema], as discussed in [4.2.2](#422-package-release-metadata-standards).
+The package release metadata MUST be based on the [JSON schema](#appendix-b---package-release-metadata-json-schema), as discussed in [4.2.2](#422-package-release-metadata-standards).

 ```http